Ashe (Overwatch): In literature

 While in jail, she convinces the sheriff to let her pay her bail as a means to strike back at her parents.
 He agreed with the idea, and it took almost all the gang's shared money to pay, with B.O.B. waiting for her.
 Retrieving her family's rifle from her former home, she returns to the gang and asks them to help rescue Cassidy, though Frankie and Julian are wary about taking on the Diamondbacks.
 Ashe proceeds on her own, but they offer some assistance.
 However, Julian betrays her and joins the Diamondbacks before she is captured by Marco.
 Frankie helps Ashe escape, and she arrives with B.O.B. to help.
 Marco's second in command, feeling Marco is bad for the gang, helps Ashe and company find Cassidy.
 They capture Marco after she convinces the rest of the Diamondbacks to join with her, and she sends him and Julian in a shipping container to the sheriff.
 In the epilogue she and Cassidy finally name their gang the Deadlock Rebels before heading off to start another heist.

 Ashe and B.O.B. return in the story "Luck of the Draw" in the novel Heroes Ascendant, a collection of short stories set in the Overwatch universe.
 Written by Ely, the story is set after the events of the game's "Zero Hour" storyline.
 During a meeting with a rival gang in Las Vegas, the city is attacked by Null Sector, a group of militant omnics claiming to "liberate" them.
 As Null Sector attempts to capture B.O.B., the pair help each other escape the city and eventually return home.
+They later appear in the comic Crossroads alongside the rest of the Deadlock Gang, robbing Overwatch's base in Grand Mesa.
+Cassidy intervenes, and he and Ashe argue, with Cassidy believing Ashe had abandoned him after his arrest leading him to being recuited into Overwatch by Gabriel Reyes, while Ashe states she searched for him to no avail.
+Deadlock escapes, with the heist revealed to be a distraction from a more covert heist by the terrorist group Talon.